Consuming an API with Ruby

 1. We grab the artist’s name from the query parameter and save it as a variable

 2. We set up a Faraday connection.
 What does this do?
 Does this make a network request?
-Check out the documentation if you’re not sure.
+Check out the documentation if you’re not sure, and revisit the paragraph before the above example.

-3. We add headers to this Faraday connection, and the headers exist as key/value pairs.
+3. PEXELS ONLY: We add headers to this Faraday connection, and the headers exist as key/value pairs.
 The documentation asks clients to pass an Authorization key with the API key as the value.

-4. We make a get request!
-Here is where we indicate the path of the endpoint we want ("/v1/search") and add the query parameter.
+5. We make a get request!
+Here is where we indicate the path of the endpoint we want and add the query parameter(s).
 There are a couple different ways to add query parameters, so we have 2 different options shown here.

 When we run our test and hit this pry, check out the response object.
 It’s a Faraday Response object!
 Take a look at all the attributes available here.
 Some particularly useful ones are status and body.
 Make sure that your request status is 200 and your body returns image data.